Marcin Jahn | Dev Notebook

 Similarly to SQL’s table schema, Elasticsearch defines shape of data within an index with a mapping.
 It includes all fields that a document may have together with their types.
 We can define the mappings by ourselves, or it can be inferred dynamically as we index new documents.
 These approaches can be used together.

-mapping are not going ot be indexed.
+Dynamic mapping may be disabled per index.
+Then, the fields outside of manual mapping are not going ot be indexed.
 We can’t query by these fields.
-However,
+However, they will still be stored with in _source.

-any fields that were not manually defined in a mapping.
+We can also make dynamic mapping strict.
+This way, it’ll be forbidden to add any fields that were not manually defined in a mapping.

 It’s also possible to mix the approaches.
 E.g., we can make dynamic mapping “strict” on teh idnex level, but reenable it on some specific object within our mapping.